Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 - type: `sdk.Dec`

- This represents the difference between the current ODISEO pool size and its original base size, valued in µSDR.
+ This represents the difference between the current ODISEO pool size and its original base size, valued in µGAIA Collections.

 ## Message Types

 ### MsgSwap

 A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for a new denomination `AskDenom`.
-ODISEO<>ODISEO swaps incur gas and the Tobin tax, and ODISEO<>Luna swaps incur gas and a spread fee.
+ODISEO<>ODISEO swaps incur gas and the Tobin tax (if applicable), and ODISEO<>ODIS swaps incur gas and a spread fee.

 ```go
 // MsgSwap contains a swap request